Colorado vs Kansas State Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 29)

 Colorado vs Kansas State Prop Picks (AI)

-Remi is pouring through tons of stats on each team.
-In fact, anytime the Buffaloes and Wildcats play there’s always several intriguing angles to key in on.
-Not to mention games played at Bill Snyder Family Stadium in Nov rarely follow normal, predictable betting trends.
+AI algorithm Remi is pouring through loads of datapoints on each player.
+In fact, anytime the Buffaloes and Wildcats play there’s always several intriguing observations to key in on.
+Not to mention games played at Bill Snyder Family Stadium in Nov seemingly never follow normal, predictable betting trends.

 Colorado vs Kansas State Prediction (AI)

-Remi, our AI sports wizard, has been pouring over tons of data from every facet between the Buffaloes and Wildcats and using recursive machine learning and industry leading AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over mountains of data from every angle between the Buffaloes and Wildcats and using recursive machine learning and industry leading AI to crunch the data to a single cover probability.

-The Algorithm has been most focused on the growing factor knucklehead sportsbettors tend to put on player performance factors between a Buffaloes team going up against a possibly unhealthy Wildcats team.
-We’ve found the true game analytics appear to reflect a strong lean against one Vegas line in particular.
+Interestingly enough, the data has been most focused on the linear correlation of emphasis emotional bettors regularly put on player performance factors between a Buffaloes team going up against a possibly healthy Wildcats team.
+Trends look to say the true game analytics appear to reflect a slight lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.